Fitness for Trial

-What is a person considered unfit for trial?
+When will a person be considered unfit for trial?

 The Court can find a person permanently unfit for trial or temporarily unfit for trial.